 Joe Green advises on complex environmental regulatory matters for large and small corporate clients and national trade associations.
 He is particularly skilled in translating complex business and technical issues into effective positions and advocacy, and in counseling on matters involving regulatory development, compliance and enforcement.

-Experienced with the range of federal environmental laws and state regulatory programs, as well as with European Union and international requirements, Joe has particular knowledge in the area of chemicals and toxic substances regulation.
+Experienced with the range of federal environmental laws and state regulatory programs, as well as with European Union and international requirements, Joe has particular knowledge in the area of chemicals, antimicrobial pesticides, and toxic substances regulation.
 He also provides counsel regarding the safety of consumer products.

 Joe has been involved in a wide variety of matters on behalf of his diverse clientele.
 His experience includes the registration and marketing of antimicrobial pesticide products under the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA), California Proposition 65 compliance and enforcement defense, and chemical and product regulation under the Toxic Substances Control Act (TSCA).
-He also provides counsel regarding European (REACH, CLP, RoHS) and international chemical and product safety requirements.
-Moreover, he assists clients with TSCA and Emergency Planning and Community Right-to-Know Act (EPCRA) reporting, including the Toxic Release Inventory (TRI) program.
+He further provides counsel regarding European (REACH, CLP, RoHS) and international chemical and product safety requirements.
+He also assists clients with TSCA and Emergency Planning and Community Right-to-Know Act (EPCRA) reporting, including the Toxic Release Inventory (TRI) program.

 In addition, Joe regularly advises clients on the regulation of hazardous air pollutants under the Clean Air Act, Clean Water Act effluent limitations guidelines (ELGs), and Resource Conservation and Recovery Act (RCRA) hazardous waste determinations and corrective action.
 Joe also advises on Spill Prevention, Control and Countermeasure (SPCC) plan development and compliance.